 Mode two is the most common for quadcopter because the stick represents the movement of your quadcopter.
 It has the elevator control on the right joystick and the motor throttle on the left one.
 The right joystick self centres in the both axis, whereas the left joystick only self centres in yaw axis (left/right direction) and clicks or slides in the throttle (up/down) axis in order to allow constant throttle.

 Mode three – same as Mode one except Aileron and Rudder are swapped.

 Mode four – same as Mode two except Aileron and Rudder are swapped.

-Because the identical gimbals configuration, in some TX, Mode 1 and Mode 3 are exchangeable, as well as Mode 2 and Mode 4, by swapping Aileron (roll) and Rudder (yaw) channels in user settings.
+Because of the identical gimbals configuration, in some TX, Mode 1 and Mode 3 are exchangeable, so as Mode 2 and Mode 4.
+This is achieved by swapping Aileron (roll) and Rudder (yaw) channels in user settings.